PyRepair/maniple/training-data/summarize-experiment-v2/luigi/22/prompt_response_response_5.md

-The issue in the buggy function is that the `last_active` parameter is being set to `None`, and then later the code tries to perform addition using this `None` value.
-We need to update the `__init__` function to handle the case where `last_active` is `None`.
+The buggy function is failing because it is trying to add an integer to a NoneType, resulting in a TypeError.
+The issue is with the last_active variable being assigned a default value of None, and then used in a comparison without checking for None.

+To fix this issue, we can modify the __init__ function to ensure that last_active is set to the current time if no value is provided.
+This will prevent it from being None when it is used in the prune function.

-Here's the corrected code for the problematic function:
+Here's the corrected version of the function:

 ```python
 class Worker(object):